stwykd/MidiPiano/README.md

 # MidiPiano
 This java applet allows you to:
  - Play notes using your keyboard or midi device
- - Change among different instruments
+ - Switch among different midi instruments
- - Change octaves
+ - Increase and decrease octaves
  - Record sessions and play them back

 <i>A slight annoyance: you'll need to click on the applet's panel with your mouse to give it